larpchronicles/rules/chronicles-rulebook.md

 Identify allows a character to spend 1 minute concentrating while maintaining contact with a person or items to determine what, if any, magical properties the target has.

 ## Parrying Dagger
-This skill allows the user to wield a parrying dagger used to block attacks.
+This skill allows the character to wield a parrying dagger used to block attacks.
 The parrying dagger may never be used for striking in combat.
 As long as the character is wielding the parrying dagger in one hand, any physical type attack that comes into contact with the parrying dagger is considered effectively blocked.
 The parrying dagger meet safety requirements of any other weapon.
 The parrying dagger must be between 12"-18" in length, the handle is a maximum of 6", and the tips of the weapon must be red for easy identification.

 ## Ritual Magic
-This skill allows the user to access the standard ritual magic library.
+This skill allows the character to access the standard ritual magic library.
 More information can be found in the Ritual Magic section.

 ## Specialization
 When purchased, the character must specify which skillset they have mastery over.
 This skill allows that character to access level 10 abilities or spells.
 This skill may be purchased only once.